hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 * `builtin`: logs that can be generated by Windows built-in functionality.
 * `sysmon`: logs that are generated by [sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).

-Rules are further seperated into directories by log type (Example: Security, System, etc...) and are named in the following format:
+Rules are further seperated into directories by log type (Example: Security, System, etc..) and are named in the following format:

 Please check out the current rules to use as a template in creating new ones or for checking the detection logic.